dusk-network/bls12_381-sign-go/README.md

-# Wrapper library for CGo calls to [dusk-bls12_381-sign](https://github.com/dusk-network/bls12_381-sign)
+# Wrapper library for CGo and gRPC calls to [dusk-bls12_381-sign](https://github.com/dusk-network/bls12_381-sign)

-This library provides wrapper functions which make CGo calls to the BLS signature crate linked above.
+This library provides wrapper functions which make CGo calls to the BLS signature crate linked above, as well as instead running it as a service and directing calls through this route.

 ## Building